 One of the most defining features of European cabinetry is its frameless construction, which removes the face frame found in traditional cabinets.
 This creates a more seamless look and increases usable storage space inside the cabinet.

-European design is strongly associated with premium craftsmanship and is often seen in high-end homes.
+European design is strongly associated with precision manufacturing, refined finishes, and modern functionality and is often seen in high-end homes.
 Many homeowners exploring Italian kitchen cabinets are actually choosing a European system, since Italy is one of the leading regions for advanced modern cabinet design and manufacturing.

 These cabinets are especially popular in modern architectural homes where clean lines and open layouts are a priority.